SebastianOsuna/wisper_example/README.md

 For this task, `Engine1` will be the publisher and `Engine2` will be the listener.
 Whenever a `AnotherModel` is created, it's controller will broadcast the event. `QueueListener` (`engines/engine2/app/listeners/queue_listener.rb`) will be the corresponding listener.
-It will simulate the push of a message to a remote queue, so I'll be using Wisper's async option for this events.
+It will simulate the push of a message to a remote RabbitMQ queue using `bunny`.
 (This gives me the idea to do a Wisper-RabbitMQ plugin or even a SQS one... we'll see).

+I wanted to try Wisper's async mode for this last part, but it requires additional dependencies, so I will be doing that on a future proof of concept.

 **NOTE:** If you want to run this last part, you should setup the RabbitMQ queue described in this [guide](http://rubybunny.info/articles/getting_started.html).

+# Conclusion

+I'll be surely using Wisper in future projects to decouple the main projects from logging, mailing and queueing tasks that I can place in other engines.

 [1]: https://github.com/krisleech/wisper    "Wisper"